Music Canada: Singles

-Prior to September 12, 2016, Music Canada had different certification levels for physical singles and Digital downloads singles.
-On that date, the digital downloads singles award was discontinued and single awards include digital singles.
+Prior to 12 September 2016, Music Canada had different certification levels for physical singles and digital downloads singles.
+On that date, the digital downloads singles award was discontinued and the singles award consisted of sales numbers for digital downloads and physical singles alike.
 It also includes streams, where 150 on-demand audio streams from a subscription service equals 1 unit towards certification.